top of page

 The adjective 'avian' has its etymological origins in the Latin word 'avis,' which simply means 'bird.'
 The term 'avian' is directly derived from 'avis' and is used to describe characteristics, features, or aspects specific to birds.
 It encompasses all the unique attributes that define these winged creatures, such as feathers, beaks, and the ability to lay eggs.
 The etymology of 'avian' is relatively straightforward, with its roots traced directly to the Latin word for birds.
 This term allows us to succinctly refer to the distinctive qualities and traits that are intrinsic to the world of avian species.

-Quiz: Find the meaning of avian
+Find the correct meaning of the adjective avian:

 Try Again!